muzaffersenkal/SENG-208-Projects/SubscriptionManagementProject.md

 - Logging: Implement logging to record significant events and errors for debugging and auditing purposes.
 - Documentation: Include inline comments and documentation to make the codebase understandable and maintainable.
 - OOP: use object-oriented programming principles for code organization and modularity.

-## Conclusion:
-The Subscription Management system provides a convenient solution for users to organize and manage their subscriptions effectively.
-With its user-friendly interface and essential features, it helps users track payment details, set reminders, and analyze subscription expenses to make informed financial decisions.